 Large projection of an image of a disco ball at the centre of exhibition, along with the repeated word "Akce*", on the top of the posters advertising discounted goods, creates uplifting sense of fake.
 At the same time stroboscopic color flashes from the background of a disco ball projection recall jolly and hypnotic society zombifying techniques.

 POP can be characterized by fascination with the consumer society and attraction to violations of the accepted lifestyle standards.
-These aspects are present in his previous projects, such as Shopping Poetry
+These aspects are present in his previous projects, such as Shopping Poetry, Message to No One, Photographer Without a Camera.

 At first glance Ivars position resemble pointless teenage rebellion, or plain childish teasing.